APPaul2601/Proiect_Aplicatii_Web/README.md

 ## Troubleshooting

-MongoDB Connection Error: Verify MONGO_URI is correct Port Already in Use: Change PORT in backend .env Frontend Can't Connect: Ensure backend is running on http://localhost:5000
+MongoDB Connection Error: Verify MONGODB_URI is correct Port Already in Use: Change PORT in backend .env Frontend Can't Connect: Ensure backend is running on http://localhost:5000